Running is fun and enjoyable be it a trail run or a marathon.

 Have you taken this up as a challenge to test your own endurance or just to improve stamina?

-We have just one month to go for the Mumbai Marathon.
+We have just two months to go for the Mumbai Marathon.
 Most start training a month ago thinking it’s such an easy thing to do.
 More often than not an individual is of the opinion what’s the big deal about long distance running?
 It’s just running after all and I can probably do it easily if I have my ear plugs on with music flowing into my ears.

 But, before you start on your running regime, one important thing you need to do is to motivate yourself.
 Building mental strength is key to any endurance sport and marathon is no different.
 It’s one thing to begin training and another thing to stay motivated every day and continue that training.
 Staying motivated and developing a proper mind set helps you to enjoy your training thereby enabling you to cross the finish line with a smile on your face.
 Finishing a marathon is a great accomplishment and you can be one of them.